DRMF/Seeding-Project/KLSadd_insertion/README.md

 -mathPeople: this holds the *name* of every section in KLSadd.
 It stores names like Wilson, Racah, Dual Hahn, etc. In our example with the Dogs above, it would hold "Dogs".
 This is useful to finding where to insert the correct paragraph

 -newCommands: this is a list that holds ints representing line numbers in KLSadd.tex that correspond to commands.
-There are a few special commands in the file that help turn LATEX files into PDF files and they need to be copied over into both chapter files
+There are a few special commands in the file that help turn LaTeX files into PDF files and they need to be copied over into both chapter files

 -comms: holds the actual strings of the commands found from the line numbers stored in newCommands

 ---

-The methods:
+The functions:

 -prepareForPDF(chap): this method inserts some packages needed by LATEX files to be turned into pdf files.
 It takes a list called chap which is a String containing the contents of the chapter fie.
 It returns the chap String edited with the special packages in place.